Efficient Monte Carlo for high excursions of Gaussian random fields: Fine tuning: Twice differentiable homogeneous fields

-\end{theorem} This result implies that the relative bias goes to 100\% as $b\to\infty$ if one chooses a discretization scheme of size $O\left( b^{\theta d}\right) $ with $\theta\in(0,1)$.
-Consequently, $d$ is the smallest power of $b$ that achieves any given bounded relative bias, and so the suggestion above of choosing $M=O\left(b^d\right) $ points for the discretization is, in this sense, optimal.
+This result implies that the relative bias goes to 100\% as $b\to\infty$ if one chooses a discretization scheme of size $O( b^{\theta d}) $ with $\theta\in(0,1)$.
+Consequently, $d$ is the smallest power of $b$ that achieves any given bounded relative bias, and so the suggestion above of choosing $M=O(b^d) $ points for the discretization is, in this sense, optimal.

 The second aspect of improvement involves the variance.
-In the case of H\"older continuous fields, the ratio of the second moment of the estimator and $w\left( b\right) ^{2}$ was shown to be bounded by a quantity that is of order $O(M^{2})$.
+In the case of H\"older continuous fields, the ratio of the second moment of the estimator and $w( b) ^{2}$ was shown to be bounded by a quantity that is of order $O(M^{2})$.
 In contrast, in the context of smooth and homogeneous fields considered here, the next result shows that this ratio is bounded uniformly for $b>b_{0}$ and $M=\#(\widetilde{T})\geq cb^{d}$.
-That is, the variance remains strongly controlled.
+That is, the variance remains strongly controlled. \begin{theorem} Suppose $f$ is a Gaussian random field satisfying conditions \textup{(B1)} and \textup{(B2)}.
+Then there exist constants $c$, $b_{0}$ and $\varepsilon_{0}$ such that for any $\varepsilon/b$-regular discretization $\widetilde {T}$ of $T$ we have